cdl-geneseo/geneseo-dictionary/B/Bearded-Clam.md

 # Bearded Clam

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bearded Clam

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 (bi:rd-d klm) n.
 A slang term to describe a vagina as hairy or unshaved.
 F06